arosenkranz/scenarios/dd101-developer/01-environment/02-step.md

-In this workshop you're going to work with Storedog, a fully functional e-commerce application running on a few Docker containers managed by Docker Compose.
+In this course you're going to work with Storedog, a fully functional e-commerce application running on a few Docker containers managed by Docker Compose.

 Here's a summary of the services that comprise Storedog: